 Teaching and Scholarship

-Josiah is an Assistant Professor of Music at the University of Texas Rio Grande Valley where he teaches applied saxophone and jazz studies.
-He has taught music technology at Broward College, jazz and music appreciation at the City College of New York, and applied saxophone, jazz performance, and musicology at the University of Miami Frost School of Music.
+Josiah is the Director of Jazz Studies at the University of Utah.
+He has taught applied saxophone and jazz studies at the University of Texas Rio Grande Valley, music technology at Broward College, jazz and music appreciation at the City College of New York, and applied saxophone, jazz performance, and musicology at the University of Miami Frost School of Music.
 Additionally, Josiah teaches private saxophone, music theory, Ableton, and composition lessons.
-He has given clinics, guest lectures, and masterclasses at universities, junior colleges, high schools, jazz workshops, and academic conferences throughout the United States, including the 2020 Jazz Education Network Conferences, the 2023 International Association of Schools of Jazz Conference, the 2023 Utah Music Educators Association Conference, and the 2022 Texas Music Educators Association Conference.
+He has been invited to give clinics, guest lectures, and masterclasses at universities, junior colleges, high schools, jazz workshops, and academic conferences throughout the United States and internationally, including the 2020–2023 Jazz Education Network Conferences, the 2023 International Association of Schools of Jazz Conference, the 2023 Utah Music Educators Association Conference, and the 2022 Texas Music Educators Association Conference.